grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* Maybe ten meters
 		* A narrow channel full of other ships and surfaced subs making their way into and out of ports

 * [ ] _The find their dock and unload._
 	* the person who accepts delivery says sub-marine like it's two words. maybe a trader in a depot or something.
 Broken English in general

+* [ ] _Chips leaves as soon as they hit the dock_
+	* Convo with Hemi about it.
+	* Maybe to return in a future story (add to character notes)

 * [ ] They reunite with Shakes
 	* Herschel found him and told him which dock to meet them at

+* [ ] Convo about what to do about losing Chips
+	* Percy raises the possibility of leaving Owen on the dock too
+	* But Hemi points out they have no way to make sure the sub with the ram gets the message that Owen wasn't with them
+	* And Owen is capable of doing at least part of the engineering work of Chips.
+They need him.

 * [ ] _The pursuing sub shows up, a giant black leviathan smashing its way through the flimsy wooden structures._
 	* Possibly it followed Shakes in